LANGUAGE ARTS 7

 Purchased by student:

-• A variety of household materials such as salt, sugar, food coloring, etc., seeds, soil, sand
+• Additionally, students will require a variety of easily obtainable materials such as salt, sugar, food coloring, seeds, soil, sand, straws, tape, newspaper, etc. for science experiments.

 Forecasted amount of time required to complete each week's lesson: